magesteve/PreferencesSpellBook/README.md

         PreferencesItem.display()
     }

+To display the Preferences window, the following code should be invoked.
+The first Preference panel will be shown the first time the window is displayed.
+Specific preferences can be selected by passing the Identifier.

+    PreferencesItem.display()

+    PreferencesItem.display(indent: "sound")

+Alternatively, the AppController can adopt the PreferencesAppController protocol.
+Then the IBAction preferencesSpellAction will be available.
+It will display the Preferences window.
+The Preference menu can be attached to this action.

 ## Demo App

 Sample code using this SpellBook can be found in the open-source Cocoa App [CocoaGrimoire](https://github.com/magesteve/CocoaGrimoire).
 Other SpellBooks by the author are also demonstrated there.